 To develop a modern, world class curriculum that will inspire and challenge all learners and prepare them for the future.

 The Subject Leader for PSHCE is Mrs K. Smale.

 Careers and work plays an increasingly important role in the content and focus of the PSHE curriculum, the intention is to develop the necessary skills to deal with both the work skills needed and the transferable skills required to have a productive work life in order to develop/maintain good economic and personal wellbeing.

-Our Careers Education, Information, Advice and Guidance Policy can be accessed here.
+Our Careers Education, Information, Advice and Guidance Policy and Careers Programme can be accessed here.